3p10/Database-System-Management/README.md

 # Database-System-Management
-A repositary to weekly homeworks of DataBase Management course at LUT University.
+A repositary to weekly homeworks of DataBase Management course at LUT University done with PostgreSQL.